eYSIP-2018/Text_to_Image-Video_synthesis_using_GANs/README.md

 This repository contains all the code that was developed during eyantra summer internship 2018 at IITB.

 ## Objective
-In this project we have developed models that can generate dataset of newimages, images based on text description and video dataset based on men-tioned  category.
+In this project we have developed models that can generate dataset of new images, images based on text description and video dataset based on men-tioned category.

 ## Authors
 * Deval Srivastava
-* Aishwarya J kalloli
+* Aishwarya J Kalloli

 ## Mentors
 * Aditya Panwar
-* kalind karia
+* Kalind Karia

 ## Folders
 * mnist: Contains all the code for mnist dataset generation